sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif_quickstart.md

   -file=<LSIF file (e.g. ./cmd/dump.lsif)>
 ```

-If uploading to sourcegraph.com, you will need to additionally supply the `-github-token=<token>` argument.
-This token should have repo read access to your user account and ensures that you have collaborator access to the repository for which you are uploading data.
+If uploading to Sourcegraph.com, you will need to additionally supply the `-github-token=<token>` flag.
+This token must have the `repo` or `public_repo` scope.
+It is used to verify that you have collaborator access to the repository for which you are uploading data.

 If successful, you'll see the following message: